alissons-repos/alissons-repos/README.md

 ###

-<p align="left">Me chamo Alisson, sou de Brasília/DF e sou Desenvolvedor Full Stack.
-Sinta-se à vontade para explorar meus reMy name is Alisson, I'm from Brasília/DF and I'm a Full Stack Developer.
+<p align="left">My name is Alisson, I'm from Brasília/DF and I'm a Full Stack Developer.
 Feel free to explore my repositories and ask me anything you want.
-I'm looking for a career transition and I'm open to new connections in the tech area.positórios e para me perguntar o que quiser.
-Estou buscando uma transição de carreira e estou aberto para novas conexões na área tech.</p>
+I'm looking for a career transition and I'm open to new connections in the tech area.</p>

 ###